 In The Singing Tree by Christian Mason the words (libretto) were written by Paul Griffiths.
 Paul chose to present his words in the shape of tree.
-The first word is TREE.
-In the next sentence, the trunk, the first letter of each word spells the word tree.
+The first word is TREE and then in the next sentence, which makes up the trunk, the first letter of each word spells the word tree.

 Use one of the videos on this page to help your pupils to come up with some words and sentences about trees.
 Then invite your pupils to make their own shape poetry in the form of a tree 'poetree'.
 You could do this in a number of ways:

 The tree as a busy city: in this video composer Richard Barnard invites us to think of the tree as a busy city: